We Tested Some of the Best Weed Vapes On the Market

 VALUE FOR MONEY: 10/10

-The manufacturers of these five devices do not promote the use of their products for recreational or medicinal cannabis use in Sweden, the UK, or in any other country where it’s illegal.
+The manufacturers of these five devices do not promote the use of their products for recreational or medicinal cannabis use in the UK.

 @cedarlibani / @Jake_photo / @CannabisCureUK